jesseparkertrees/Quercus_bicolor/README.md

 DESCRIPTION OF FILES IN main directory
 File: "hybridization_MS_script.qmd"
 Description: Quarto file containing code for all analyses.
-Code chunks that should be implemented in the command line are preceded with "``` {.bash eval= FALSE}", while those to be run in R are preceded with "``` {r eval= FALSE}".
+Code chunks that should be implemented in the command line are preceded with "{.bash eval= FALSE}", while those to be run in R are preceded with "{r eval= FALSE}".
 This script is not directly executable, as it requires prior generation of intermediate files across multiple platforms and the download of sequence reads from the SRA.

 File: "hybridization_MS_script.html"
 Description: HTML rendering of the .qmd file of the same name